yijiawen1203/corruption_project/CRA_network/readme.md

-this folder includes the code to create the cra and city commissioner network and centrality
+e this folder includes the code to create the cra and city commissioner network and centrality

 updated: planners in the city commissioner and cra network: centrality, graph notebook: 2 extract planner email and draw updated network.ipynb